falloutphil/ast_code_manipulation/readme.md

     - **Limited to Scheme's Capabilities**: While powerful, transformations are confined within Scheme's paradigm.

 - **Hy**:
-    - **Type Mismatches**: Difficulty in seamlessly combining Hy's `Expression` objects with Python lists leads to type errors.
+    - **Type Constraints**: Initially faced challenges with Hy's `Expression` and `Symbol` objects, leading to type mismatches.
+These were resolved by adopting proper destructuring and reconstruction techniques.
-    - **Verbosity**: Increased code complexity due to explicit handling of `Expression` and `Symbol` classes.
+    - **Verbosity**: Although the final implementation is concise, handling more complex transformations may introduce additional complexity.
-    - **Syntax Constraints**: Challenges in maintaining proper syntax when constructing `Expression` objects, leading to errors like unexpected tokens.
+    - **Integration with Python's AST**: While Hy operates within Python, it requires careful handling to ensure compatibility between Hy's AST and Python's execution environment.

 - **Python (AST)**:
     - **Complexity**: Understanding and manipulating ASTs requires in-depth knowledge of Python's AST structures.